 Reason Number Three stems from why I only have that aforementioned 83% success rate.
 One evening, while I was having drinks with Ex #2, I was droning on about something when I noticed her eyes light up like sparklers on the 4th of July.
 Assuming this wasn’t a reaction to whatever fascinating story I was telling, I asked her what was going on.

 “Oh my GOD,” she whispered.
 “Did you see that girl’s butt?”

 No, I didn’t, I thought to myself.
 But more importantly, how come I didn’t and you did?

-If a strikingly beautiful woman walks by me, I’m probably going to notice, in the exact same way I’d notice if Ryan Gosling passed by.
-Or some dude carrying a Picasso walked by, or if a UFO lands across the street, or if a Centaur starts walking through the restaurant handing out winning lottery tickets.
+If a strikingly beautiful woman walks by me, I’m probably going to notice, in the exact same way I’d notice if Jason Mamoa passed by.
+Or some dude carrying a Picasso walked by.
+Or if a UFO lands across the street.
+Perhaps if a Centaur starts walking through the restaurant handing out winning lottery tickets.
 I’m just going to notice.
 It’s just going to happen.

 And that’s ok.
-In some respects, this behavior is ironically at the root of everything we consider right and good and deserving of our priorities: Stop and smell the roses; the philosophy of namaste.
+In some respects, this behavior is ironically at the root of everything we consider right and good and deserving of our priorities.
+Stop and smell the roses; the philosophy of namaste.
 I’m writing this entry on the balcony of my apartment, and I can’t count how many times I’ve been distracted by the changing colors of the sunset.
 Perhaps one can argue that’s not the same as being distracted by another person when your attention should be on someone else, but maybe that’s more an issue of the prejudices of our own insecurities.